 Fireworks and toasts

 An indispensable part of New Year’s Eve for many Finnish people is fireworks.
 Sold in stores between Christmas and New Year’s Eve, they can only be used from 6 pm on December 31 until 2 am the next morning.
-At six o’clock you’ll notice the few displays of roman candles, bottle rockets and firecrackers.
+At six o’clock you’ll notice a few displays of roman candles, bottle rockets and firecrackers.
 The frequency increases during the evening until the grand finale at midnight, when a spectacular amount of private fireworks are set off.
 Various towns, organisations and companies arrange public pyrotechnic shows that light up the sky.

 On several occasions, I’ve watched this magnificent spectacle from the roof of an apartment building or the top floor of an office building.
 The best view I’ve experienced was from the Atelier Bar at the summit of the Torni Hotel (torni means “tower”).
 I had to arrive very early and wait for over an hour outside in the cold on the large balcony.
 Fortunately, the show was worth it.

 Huge crowds gather to listen to speeches by the Mayor, the Bishop and other dignitaries, although I’m not sure if people are actually listening.
 There are live performances, light shows and singing.
 Even though it can be extremely cold, people are very enthusiastic and happy to be there.
 The event is televised and finds its way into many households and bars throughout the country.

 When the clock strikes midnight, people say, “Hyvää uutta vuotta!” (“Happy New Year” in Finnish) or “Gott nytt år!” (in Swedish, also one of Finland’s official languages).
 They toast each other with champagne or beer, shake hands, hug, kiss and say nice things to each other.
 Of course, most people want to start the new year on the right foot.
 So they make the usual resolutions, which they may not remember later, or may pretend not to remember.

 A future made of molten tin